DarkStarSword/3d-fixes/WATCH_DOGS2/README.md

 - K: Cycle between three crosshair modes: auto (enabled only when aiming), on and off.

+- ~: Toggle between two convergence presets for cutscenes and gameplay.

 Note about anti-cheat software
 ------------------------------
 This game uses anti-cheat software that is running even while in single player.